pb66/OEM-documentation/Applications/HomeEnergyMonitor/HomeEnergyMonitor.md

 How to: setup a raspberrypi with a harddrive for local logging and visualisation

-How to: setup a raspberrypi with emonhub for posting data to multiple services including emoncms.org
+How to: setup a raspberrypi for posting data to multiple services including emoncms.org

 [How to: setup a raspberrypi gateway for sending data to emoncms.org (node only mode)](../../Modules/RaspberryPI/Gateway/gateway.md)